 4. Go for added value.
 If you can, choose an example that shows off your teamwork skills while also demonstrating other strengths.
 For example, pick a story that also highlights your leadership talents, your numbers acumen, or your sales expertise.

 5. Use the STAR format to structure your story.
 We recommend also reading our article Behavioral Interview: Tips for Crafting Your Best Answer for more advice on how to use the STAR format to structure and focus your team stories.
 Remember: The goal is to jot down bullets to create a story framework, not to memorize a script.

-Now we’re going to share an example answer to show you how the STAR format can be used to structure a compelling team story.
+Now we’re going to share an example answer to show you how the STAR format can be used to structure a compelling teamwork story.

-We’ll start with an example answer for a general behavioral question about teamwork: “Tell me about a time when you worked on a team.”
-(Note: Keep reading to see how this general story can be adapted for answering questions about working with difficult team members)
+We’ll start with an example answer for a general teamwork interview question: “Tell me about a time when you worked on a team.”
+(Note: Keep reading to see how this general story can be adapted for answering teamwork interview questions about working with difficult team members).